Where to Stay in New York: A First Timers Guide (2025)

 Things to do in Lower Manhattan

-• Visit Wall Street: the world-famous Wall Street can be found in Lower Manhattan.
+• Visit Wall Street: The world-famous Wall Street is located in Lower Manhattan.
 Home to the New York Stock Exchange and Wall Street Bull, a walk down this iconic street is a must!

-• Walk around Battery Park: Battery Park can be found at the bottom tip of Manhattan.
-This small park boasts incredible views of the Hudson River, the Statue of Liberty and New Jersey.
+• Walk around Battery Park: Battery Park is located at the bottom tip of Manhattan.
+This small park boasts incredible views of the Hudson River, the Statue of Liberty, and New Jersey.
+It’s especially nice at sunset.

-• Admire the Oculus: the unique Oculus building can be found by the One World Trade Center.
+• Admire the Oculus: The unique Oculus building is located by the One World Trade Center.
 Both a shopping centre and a transport hub, this beautiful structure represents the resilience of New York City following the 9/11 attacks.

 The Brooklyn Bridge